emer/axon/README.md

 2. Supporting a temporally-extended *eligibility trace* factor that provides a biologically-plausible way of approximating the computationally-powerful backprop-through-time (BPTT) algorithm [(Bellec et al, 2020)](#references).
 3. More directly connecting to the underlying biochemical mechanisms that drive synaptic changes, in terms of calcium-activated *kinases*, as explored in the more biophysically detailed [kinase](https://github.com/ccnlab/kinase/tree/main/sims/kinase) model.

-The detailed derivation of this *kinase trace* learning mechanism is provided below: [Appendix: Kinase-Trace Learning Rule Derivation](#appendix:-kinase-trace-learning-rule-derivation), and summarized here.
+The detailed derivation of this *kinase trace* learning mechanism is provided below: [Appendix: Kinase-Trace Learning Rule Derivation](#appendix-kinase-trace-learning-rule-derivation), and summarized here.
+The algorithm is presented first at an abstract mathematical level, and then in terms of the underlying biological mechanisms that actually implement it.

-Also, as originally developed in Leabra, the `deep` package implements the extra anatomically-motivated mechanisms for *predictive* error-driven learning [OReilly et al., 2021](https://ccnlab.org/papers/OReillyRussinZolfagharEtAl21.pdf), where the minus phase represents a prediction and the plus phase represents the actual outcome.
-Biologically, we hypothesize that the two pathways of connectivity into the Pulvinar nucleus of the thalamus convey a top-down prediction and a bottom-up ground-truth outcome, providing an abundant source of error signals without requiring an explicit teacher.
+Also, as originally developed in Leabra, the [deep](https://github.com/emer/axon/blob/master/deep) package implements the extra anatomically-motivated mechanisms for *predictive* error-driven learning [OReilly et al., 2021](https://ccnlab.org/papers/OReillyRussinZolfagharEtAl21.pdf), where the minus phase represents a prediction and the plus phase represents the actual outcome.
+Biologically, we hypothesize that the two pathways of connectivity into the Pulvinar nucleus of the thalamus convey a top-down prediction and a bottom-up ground-truth outcome, respectively, providing an abundant source of error signals without requiring an explicit teacher.

 ### Error Gradient and Credit Assignment